-Period/Type The Second Issuance of Domestic Unsecured Convertible Corporate Bonds in 2022 Date of issuance September 12, 2022 Expiry Date September 12, 2025 Total amount issued NT\$1,000,000,000 Par value per share The par value is NT\$100,000 Duration Triennial Coupon rate 0% Except for the holders of the convertible bonds converted into the Company's common shares as set out in Article 10 of the Conversion Measures and the early redemption of the Method of bonds by the Company as set out in Article 18 of the Measures or the cancellation of the bonds purchased by the redemption securities dealers business premises, the Company shall repay the bonds held by the bondholders in cash and in one lump sum within ten business days from the day following the maturity of the bonds.
-It has been used to repay bank borrowings and replenish Execution of Fund working capital in the fourth quarter of 2022 and has been Application Plans implemented according to the full use of the capital utilization plan.
-The bondholder had applied for conversion of NT\$200,000, Remark a total of 654 common shares was converted, until the conversion ceased on April 2, 2023.
+Period/Type The Second Issuance of Domestic Unsecured Convertible Corporate T chod/ Type Bonds in 2022 Date of Issuance September 12, 2022 Expiry Date September 12, 2025 Total Amount Issued NT\$1,000,000,000 Par Value per Share The par value is NT\$100,000 Duration Triennial Coupon Rate 0% Except for the holders of the convertible bonds converted into the Company's common shares as set out in Article 10 of the Conversion Measures and the early redemption of the bonds by the Company as set Method of out in Article 18 of the Measures or the cancellation of the bonds Redemption purchased by the securities dealers business premises, the Company shall repay the bonds held by the bondholders in cash and in one lump sum within ten business days from the day following the maturity of the bonds.
+Everytian of Event It has been used to repay bank borrowings and replenish working Execution of Fund capital in the fourth quarter of 2022 and has been implemented Application Plans according to the full use of the capital utilization plan.
+The bondholder had applied for conversion of NT\$408,500,000, a total Remark of 1,508,366 common shares was converted, until the conversion ceased on April 2, 2024.